ChrisWhealy/wasm_sha256/README.md

 > wasm-opt ./bin/sha256.wasm --enable-simd --enable-multivalue --enable-bulk-memory -O4 -o ./bin/sha256.opt.wasm
 ```

-Alternatively, by running `npm run build-dev` you can build a development version of this module that contains deactivated debug/trace functionality.
-See [here](#development-and-production-versions) for details of using this version.

 ## Local Execution: File System Access

 A WASM module only has access to the files or directories pre-opened for it by the host environment.
-This means that when invoking the WASM module, we must provide the host environment with a list of files or directories to preopen for the WASM module.
+This means that when invoking the WASM module, we must instruct the host environment which files or directories need to be preopened.

 The syntax for specifying such resources varies between the different runtimes.

 ### NodeJS

-The JavaScript module used to invoke the `sha256` WASM module does not use very sophisticated logic for determining the location of the target file.
+The JavaScript module invoked by NodeJS does not use very sophisticated logic for determining the location of the target file.
-Instead, it assumes the current working directory is the one containing `sha256sum.mjs` and that the target file lives in some immediate subdirectory.
+Instead, it assumes the current working directory is the one containing `sha256sum.mjs` and the `WASI` instance then preopens `process.cwd()`.
-The `WASI` instance then pre-opens `process.cwd()` which means the target file ***must*** live in (or beneath) that directory.
+This means the target file ***must*** live in (or beneath) that directory.

 ```bash
 $ node sha256sum.mjs ./tests/war_and_peace.txt